lurchmath/cust-parse-test/plan.md

    whatever set of languages the caller wants to use.
  - Expand LaTeX to support `\left(`, `\right)`, and the same for curly and square brackets.
+ - Add the capability of asking for all possible parsings, rather than just getting the first one.
+Run some tests on this, especially anywhere the test suite mentioned "alphabetical order."

 Bug fixes:
  - Returning the alphabetically least JSON parsing result from all ambiguous